FrazzledTurtle/FrazzledTurtle/README.md

-#### Who am I?
+<h2>Who am I?</h2>
-- I’m an aspiring Embedded Systems Engineer with three years of experience in the field.
-I have a strong passion for hardware engineering, specializing in firmware development using FPGAs and System-on-Chips to create complex boards for applications in photonics, sound, and RF technologies.
-I’ve designed numerous industrial-grade devices and test benches tailored to specific requirements.
+I'm an R&D Embedded Systems Engineer with three years of experience designing secure, efficient, and reliable embedded solutions.
+I specialize in firmware and Hardware Abstraction Layer (HAL) development of microcontrollers and System-on-Chips (SoCs), to create robust hardware–software systems that drive smart technologies in urban environments.

-#### What am I up to?
+I've engineered industrial-grade devices for applications in photonics, acoustics, and RF systems, along with developing custom test benches tailored to specific hardware validation needs.

-- Currently, I’m working as a Security Engineer, focusing on applying security patches to server network infrastructure and hardening Linux systems and kernels.
-After taking a break from embedded device design and programming, I’m excited to dive back in and share some of my personal projects.
-My current focus is exploring the Rust programming language by migrating a couple of my project to it, to evaluate its potential compared to traditional firmware development in C, alongside some new hardware designs.
+My work is driven by the belief that technology should be sustainable, modular, easy to repair, secure, and seamlessly integrated into public life — not hidden in walls or tethered to constant maintenance.
+I’m passionate about building the future of smart cities through energy-conscious, autonomous, and privacy-aware designs.
 <br/><br/>
 <p align="center">
     <a href="https://app.daily.dev/frazzledturtle">